China Ski Tours, LLC

 Shangri-La Ski Resort

-Updated 4/07/2009
+Updated 8/23/2010

 Last year we reported that it appeared as though the new ski resort in Yunan Province outside Zhongdian (Shangri-La). is a basic beginners mountain even though the surrounding mountains could support more advanced terrain development.
-However, photos taken last summer by our travel partner at HiddenChina.net shows that additional lifts and trails have been added that would make the resort a bit more interesting to the serious skier.
-Unfortunately, additional informaton about the resort's facilities has been hard to come by so this is all we know at this time.
+However, photos taken summer of 2008 by our travel partner at HiddenChina.net shows that additional lifts and trails have been added that would make the resort a bit more interesting to the serious skier.
+Unfortunately, additional informaton about the resort's facilities has been hard to come by so this is still all we know at this time.

 New trail 2008